krishanuc1001/Parabank-Playwright-E2E-Framework/README.md

 npx playwright codegen
 ```

+## Test Framework Setup using Page Object Model
+The framework uses the Page Object Model (POM) design pattern to enhance test maintenance and reduce code duplication.
+Below is an overview of how the framework is set up:

+### Project Structure
+- pages/: Contains the page object classes.
+- tests/: Contains the test files.
+- helpers/: Contains helper classes and utility functions.

+### Page Object Model
+Each page of the application is represented by a class.
+These classes contain methods to interact with the page elements.

 ## Writing Tests

-The tests are written in TypeScript and are located in the `tests/` directory.
+The tests are written in Javascript and are located in the `tests/` directory.
 The test files have the `.spec.ts` extension.

 ## Configuration